druaga2887/breaktracker/README.md

 Break Tracker is an internal web application for managing employee breaks.
 The project is split into two packages:

-- **backend/** — Dependency-free Node HTTP API with JSON persistence and an integrated smoke test suite.
+- **backend/** — Express + SQLite API with automatic migrations and an integrated smoke test suite.
 - **frontend/** — React (Vite) single-page app served by the backend in production.

 ## Prerequisites